 Editor’s note: On March 26, 2012, James Cameron made a record-breaking solo dive to the Earth’s deepest point, successfully piloting the DEEPSEA CHALLENGER nearly 7 seven miles (11 kilometers) to the Challenger Deep in the Mariana Trench.
 DEEPSEA CHALLENGE is now in its second phase—scientific analysis of the expedition’s findings.
-Click here for news about the historic dive, an exclusive postdive interview with Cameron, and information about the next phase of the expedition.

 Photograph courtesy NERC CHESSO Consortium